Chronology of discoveries of water on Mars: Mars Odyssey

 View underneath Phoenix lander towards south foot pad, showing patchy exposures of a bright surface that was later proven to be water ice, as predicted by theory and detected by Mars Odyssey.

-Thousands of images returned from Odyssey support the idea that Mars once had great amounts of water flowing across its surface.
+Thousands of images returned from Mars Odyssey support the idea that Mars once had great amounts of water flowing across its surface.
 Some pictures show patterns of branching valleys.
 Others show layers that may have formed under lakes.
 Deltas have been identified.

-For many years researchers believed that glaciers existed under a layer of insulating rocks.
+For many years, researchers believed that glaciers existed under a layer of insulating rocks.
 Lineated deposits are one example of these probable rock-covered glaciers.
 They are found on the floors of some channels.
 Their surfaces have ridged and grooved materials that deflect around obstacles.
-Some glaciers on the Earth show such features.
+Some glaciers on Earth show such features.
 Lineated floor deposits may be related to lobate debris aprons, which have been proven to contain large amounts of ice by orbiting radar.

-The pictures below, taken with the THEMIS instrument on board the Mars Odyssey, show examples of features that are associated with water present in the present or past.
+The pictures below, taken with the THEMIS instrument on board the Mars Odyssey, show examples of features associated with water present in the present or past.

 Drainage features in Reull Vallis.
 Click on image to see relationship of Reull Vallis to other features.
 Location is Hellas quadrangle.

 Reull Vallis with lineated floor deposits.
 Click on image to see relationship to other features.
 Floor deposits are believed to be formed from ice movement.
 Location is Hellas quadrangle.

 Auqakuh Vallis.
 At one time a dark layer covered the whole area, now only a few pieces remain as buttes.
 Click on image to see layers.
 Layers may have formed from deposition on the bottom of lakes.

 Huo Hsing Vallis in Syrtis Major quadrangle.
 Straight ridges may be dikes in which liquid rock once flowed.

 Nirgal Vallis that runs in two quadrangles has features looking like those caused by sapping.
 Nirgal Vallis is one of many ancient river valleys studied by THEMIS.

 The long channel Nirgal Vallis is shown where it connects to Uzboi Vallis.
 The crater Luki is 21 km in diameter.